Creating a Windows Process Dump File

 This article explains how to create a dump file of a Windows process, which may help for technical support purposes.

 In order to troubleshoot an unresponsive application it is often helpful to create a dump, i.e. a "snapshot" of the Windows process(es) associated to the application.

 To create a dump file:

-- Start Task Manager by pressing Ctrl+Shift+Esc or right-clicking an empty area of the task bar and selecting Task Manager
+- Start Task Manager by pressing Ctrl+Shift+Esc or by right-clicking an empty area of the task bar and selecting Task Manager

 - In File Explorer, open the location displayed after the dump file has been created

 - Repeat the above if multiple processes are involved